Walking in Scotland

 - Approx. 4.5 miles.
 Estimated time 2 hrs.

 West Highland Way, Loch Lomond

 Scotland’s most popular walking route, The Famous West Highland Way was the first long distance route in Scotland.
-People from all over the world travel to Scotland every year to take on the 94 miles of the West Highland Way stretching from Milngavie located in the outskirts of Glasgow to Fort William at the foot of the iconic Ben Nevis, Britain’s highest mountain.
-We recommend taking on the section along the east side of the beautiful Loch Lomond.
-From Drymen you will follow the forest tracks, then over moorland to reach Conic Hill which offers simply amazing views of Loch Lomond and its islands - one of the highlights of the Way!
-You can then continue on to what is surprisingly considered the toughest section of the West Highland Way through more forestry and rugged, rocky lochside pathways to reach Inveranan.
+People from all over the world travel to Scotland every year to take on the 94 miles stretching from Milngavie, to Fort William at the foot of the iconic Ben Nevis, Britain’s highest mountain.
+We recommend taking on the section along the east side of Loch Lomond.
+From Drymen follow the forest tracks, then over moorland to reach Conic Hill which offers simply amazing views of Loch Lomond and it’s islands – one of the highlights of the Way!
+You can then continue on to what is surprisingly considered the toughest section through more forestry and rugged, rocky lochside pathways to reach Inveranan.

 - Drymen to Rowardennan (approx. 14 miles).
 Estimated time 6-7 hrs.

 - Rowardennan to Inverarnan (approx. 13.5 miles).
 Estimated time 6-7 hrs.